 How to go to the Tooth relic temple of Kandy?

 The tooth relic temple of Kandy is located towards the southern border of the city next to Kandy lake.
 The tooth relic temple is one of the most popular iconic structures in the city.
 The temple is located within easy reach of the city centre, and it lies only walking distance away from Kandy city.
 If you would like to know more information about how to reach Kandy please check out the article “Top 7 places to visit in Kandy”.

 Temple of the tooth relic dress code

 “What is the temple of the tooth dress code?” is one of the most common questions of most of our foreign customers, because the tooth relic temple is part of most Sri Lanka road trips.
 There is no special dress code to follow when you visit the tooth relic temple.
 But you need to stick to the proper temple dress code.

 Do I need to buy an entrance ticket to the tooth relic temple?

 YES! you need to buy an entrance ticket before entering the temple.
-Most Sri Lankan temples do not charge the visitors but popular temples like the tooth relic temple, Dambulla golden cave temple do charge the visitors.
-If you are coming from a SAARC country the entrance to Tooth relic temple is USD 7 per visit.
+Most Sri Lankan temples do not charge the visitors but popular temples like the tooth relic temple and Dambulla golden cave temple do charge the visitors.
+If you are coming from a SAARC country the entrance to the Tooth relic temple is USD 7 per visit.
 If you are a resident of any other country you need to pay USD 15 per visit.